RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 eBGP and iBGP. eBGP is used between autonomous systems. iBGP is used inside the autonomous systems.
 We chose to implement iBGP for VLAN (in L2) / VRF (L3) and eBGP for routing between those separated internal networks.
 We can do that because traffic between internal networks is not large and we are filtering/firewalling it.
 Predefined-AS number is used for servers and switches included in the network (for VLAN in L2 or for VRF in L3).
 This way the network becomes a fully Autonomous System.

 Usually iBGP requires full-mesh peering setup.
-With hundreds of servers in single vlan scale, full-mesh topology would be impossible one to achieve.
+With hundreds of servers in single VLAN scale, full-mesh topology would be impossible one to achieve.
 Full mesh connection formula is:

 ```total number of connections= ( n*(n-1) )/2 where n= the number of devices.```